 - Schedule appointments and generate invoices

 - Identify common breeds of companion animals, list their nutritional requirements and husbandry needs, and describe the anatomy and functions of major body systems.

 - Assist with physical exams and obtain patient histories.

-- Collect biological samples and perform diagnostic laboratory tests.
+- Collect blood samples and perform diagnostic laboratory tests

 Windward CC has a transfer agreement with San Juan College, which offers an online Veterinary Technology AAS Degree.

 For more information, visit our guide to Veterinary Studies at Windward CC.